 Campsites in Curry Hammock State Park

-The park provides 28 campsites that are well-equipped with water and electric hookups, a picnic table, and charcoal grill.
-Sewer hookups are not available, but an ADA compliant restroom provides composting toilets along with solar powered showers.
+The park provides 28 beach campsites that are well-equipped with water and electric hookups, a picnic table, and charcoal grill.
+Sewer hookups are not available, but an ADA-compliant restroom provides composting toilets along with solar-powered showers.
 A dump station is also located within the campground.
-The campsites are located on an exotic location with the Atlantic Ocean exhibiting its splendor in the backdrop.
-The campground is conveniently situated at a location far away from the highway to avoid noise pollution and serve a serene environment.
+The campsites are situated on an exotic location with the Atlantic Ocean exhibiting its splendor in the backdrop.
+The campground is conveniently positioned at a location far away from the highway to avoid noise pollution and serve a serene environment.

-Among the 28 camp sites, 25 are available for online reservations.
+Among the 28 campsites, 25 are available for online reservations.
 The rest are reserved for walk-in registrations.
 Sites can be reserved up to 11 months in advance and not for more than 14 days.
 All campsites provide a gravel parking area for RVs no larger than 70 feet.
-Tents can also be pitched in sandy areas near most of the camp sites.
+Tents can also be pitched in sandy areas near most of the campsites.
 The campsites are generally very crowded during winters.
-Site 1 is ADA compliant.
-Campsites 13 to 15 have direct access to the beach.
+Site 1 is ADA-compliant, while campsites 13 to 15 have direct access to the beach.
 Most of the sites are pet-friendly.
 The use of generators is not permitted after sunset.
-There are no camping cabins or equestrian campsites in the park.

 Seasonal activities in Curry Hammock State Park